ang9009/polaroids/README.md

 # polaroids

 A photos storage system consisting of:
-- A Discord bot that automatically uploads videos and images from private Discord servers my friends and I are in to my Synology PhotoStation6
+- A Discord bot that automatically uploads media to my Synology PhotoStation6
-- A website that displays this content images
+- A website that displays this media

 ## Scripts